Yandex Cloud

 • The number and class of hosts as well as the size and type of storage based on snapshot size and performance requirements.

-• The OpenSearch version used to make the snapshot or higher.
+• OpenSearch version used to make the snapshot or a higher one.

 2. Close the open indexes using the OpenSearch API: